russwoods/mySite/README.md

 # README

 Welcome.
-My name is Russ Wodos, and this is my first Rails app.
+My name is Russ Woods, and this is my first Rails app.
 Enjoy!